-Our demonstration gardens show others how to effectively use native plants and other water-conserving ideas in their own gardens.
+Our demonstration gardens show how to effectively integrate native plants and other water-conserving ideas into your landscape design.

 Lucie Stern Community Center

 In 2010, we partnered with the City of Palo Alto to create a demonstration garden at the Lucie Stern Community Center.
 This project was sponsored by Lyngso, the Santa Clara Valley Chapter of the California Native Plant Society, the Bay Area Water Supply and Conservation Agency, EarthCare Landscaping, the Bay-Friendly Landscaping and Gardening Coalition, and members of the community.
 Grassroots Ecology holds periodic free public workshops at the garden demonstrating sustainable landscaping practices and native plant maintenance techniques.